hpc/charliecloud/doc/tutorial.rst

   > ssh localhost stat -L --format='%i' /proc/self/ns/user
   4026531837

-There are several ways to SSH to a remote node and run commands inside a container.
+There are a couple ways to SSH to a remote node and run commands inside a container.
 The simplest is to manually invoke :code:`ch-run` in the :code:`ssh` command::